Medically reviewed on April 7, 2018

 - Use low vision aids, such as a hand-held magnifying glass, a monocular or a magnifier that attaches to glasses, and a tablet synced to a smart board (an interactive electronic board with a touch screen) in the classroom.

-- Apply sunscreen with a sun protection factor (SPF) of at least 30 that protects against both UVA and UVB light.
+- Always use sunscreen with a sun protection factor (SPF) of 30 or greater that protects against both UVA and UVB light.

-- Avoid high-risk sun exposure, such as being outside for long periods of time or in the middle of the day, at high altitudes, and on sunny days with thin cloud cover.
+- Strictly avoid high-risk or prolonged sun exposure, such as being outside for long periods of time or in the middle of the day, at high altitudes, and on sunny days with thin cloud cover.

 - Wear protective clothing, including clothes with color, such as long-sleeve, collared shirts, long pants and socks; broad-brimmed hats; and special UV-protection clothing.

-- Protect eyes by wearing dark, UV-blocking sunglasses or transition lenses that darken in bright light.
+- Protect eyes wearing dark, UV-blocking sunglasses or transition lenses (photochromic lenses) that darken in bright light.

-Adjustments to the classroom environment that may help your child include:
+Adjustments to the classroom or work environment that may help include:

 - A seat near the front of the classroom